milesroberts-123/poolseq-kmers/README.md

 - [x] add poolsnp: https://github.com/capoony/PoolSNP

+- [ ] compare snp and genome-wide diversity estimates to ground truth

+- [ ] compare snp and genome-wide fst estimates to ground truth

+- [ ] simulate reference bias by masking portions of reference genome (how much to mask, which individuals to mask)

 - [ ] update to smudgeplot >0.3.0, once we're able to get k-mer sequences again

 - [ ] figure out how to use unpaired reads in varscan